 Though not above mugging or waggling his Adam’s apple (something of a specialty of his), Syd Saylor was one of the most likable and least obnoxious of the slapstick comedians that worked in movie serials.
 Unlike Lee Ford, Sonny Ray, and other inferior comics who cluttered up several 1930s serials, Saylor was never shrill, frenetic, or sub-humanly stupid in demeanor; his comedy bits were made much more amusing by the calm and matter-of-fact way in which he performed them.
 When Saylor’s sidekicks were called on to do something useful, the moderation Saylor had observed in his comic scenes made it easy for him to display intelligence and resource without seeming out of character

 The Lost Jungle, a colorful and enjoyable cliffhanger, starred famed animal trainer Clyde Beatty as himself, and featured Saylor as his publicity agent Larry Henderson.
 En route to Asia to capture animals for Beatty’s circus, the heroes suffered a dirigible crash and found themselves trapped on an uncharted island well-stocked with dangerous fauna.
 Beatty and Saylor encountered a scientific expedition that had landed on the island, and helped the ship’s captain and his daughter battle both the island’s wildlife and the ship’s mutinous, treasure-crazed crew.
 Although Saylor mugged cartoonishly (and , of course, waggled his Adam’s apple) when confronted by the lions, tigers, and bears that inhabited the island, he also made his character seem savvy enough to carry lengthy action sequences on his own.
 He also handled his wise-cracking dialogue with aplomb, delivering a lively performance that contrasted nicely with the inexperienced Beatty’s more low-key acting.

 Mascot cast Saylor in a second serial before the year was out.
 Mystery Mountain, an exciting modern-day Western chapterplay, pitted cowboy star Ken Maynard against a masked villain called the Rattler, who was setting a freight-wagon company and a railroad against each other in order to retain possession of a secret mountain gold mine.
 Saylor played Breezy Baker, an energetic reporter who assisted Maynard throughout the serial, and actually discovered the Rattler’s secret mine before the hero did.
-Like Lost Jungle, Mystery Mountain allowed Saylor plenty of opportunities to be heroic as well as funny, while his comic material was better than it had been in Jungle–particularly a scene in which he tries to discover a suitable hat among a group of captured rustlers and a routine in which he tried to handled a refractory team of horses.
+Like Lost Jungle, Mystery Mountain allowed Saylor plenty of opportunities to be heroic as well as funny, while his comic material was better than it had been in Jungle–particularly a scene in which he attempted to discover a suitable hat among a group of captured rustlers and a routine in which he tried to handled a refractory team of horses.

 After playing sidekick to Bob Steele in a handful of mid-1940s PRC B-westerns, Saylor settled permanently into small roles for the rest of the 1940s.
 The 1950s found him working in both features and television, appearing on The Adventures of Superman, The George Burns and Gracie Allen Show, Maverick and many other shows; he also played the famed Bozo the Clown for a time on live local TV.
 His final screen appearance was in a low-budget independently-produced horror film called The Crawling Hand, which was released not long after Saylor passed away in Hollywood in 1962.

 Acknowledgements: My thanks to Dr. D. S. Berish, author of the Internet Movie Database’s biography of Syd Saylor, for information on Saylor’s early life.
 My thanks also to Chuck Anderson of the Old Corral, who generously provided me with the Lost Jungle lobby card featured above, and whose Syd Saylor page provided me with much additional biographical information.